 A more common and persistent problem is with the open beam ceilings and the tar and gravel roofs over them: there’s no insulation.
 Luckily, in recent years foam roofs have become a popular solution.
 They not only protect the roof from the rain and other elements, but they insulate beautifully.
 The downside is that if an area becomes damaged, you can’t “patch” it like you can with other roof types – instead, you really need to replace the whole roof.
 Yes, that’s expensive.
 But clients of mine who’ve gotten the foam roof love it as their homes are more comfortable both in summer and in winter.

 Many non-Eichler properties had plumbing with galvanized steel pipes.
 Watch for that – those tend to last about 40 years, so if the home hasn’t been re-piped it may be an expense waiting to happen.

 A small concern with radiant heat is the type of floorcoverings that can be used over it.
 Often these homes are built with vinyl, linoleum or other hard surface flooring.
 Carpeting can be difficult because the heated floors can be a problem.
 So area rugs are usually preferred.

 What does it cost to buy an Eichler home in the San Jose, Los Gatos or Saratoga Area?

-As of right now, prices range from a low of somewhere in the $500’s to well past a million dollars to purchase an Eichler style house.
-These homes in Monte Sereno or Saratoga will cost much, much more than a similar home in Santa Clara or Willow Glen.
+As of right now, May 2022, prices range from a low of about $900,000 for one of the stock cooperatives (like a condo) in Santa Clara to nearly 2 million for a house in a modest neighborhood and more than four million dollars to purchase an Eichler style house.
+(An Eichler in Monte Sereno recently sold right at $4 million.)
+These homes in Palo Alto, Monte Sereno, or Saratoga will cost significantly more than a similar home in Santa Clara or Willow Glen.
 Browsing is perhaps the best way to get a feel for the pricing.